Curly from Shirley

 I just read Curly from Shirley The Christchurch Dog by Emma Pullar.
 What a delightful little read, and the illustrations are fantastic.
 Very innovative to see a children's book in black and white with sharp injections of red.
 Great style, and some killer rhymes.
 Well done! ~ Jody Medland of Pen Works Media

-My story, LONDON'S CRAWLING, was selected for the DARK MINDS charity short story collection.
-Out Dec 13th 2016 and available in ebook. paperback and audiobook.
+My SJV Award shortlisted story, LONDON'S CRAWLING, was selected for the DARK MINDS charity collection.
+Available in ebook. paperback and audiobook.

 Praise for LONDON'S CRAWLING